-- Will maintain the same experience and robot level. - Cannot be mounted with a Mobile 17mm Launching Mechanism. - May launch up to 200 rounds of 17mm projectiles.
+- Will maintain the same experience and robot level. - Only one Built-in 17mm Launching Mechanism - May launch up to 200 rounds of 17mm projectiles.

 6.1 Competition Area

 The core competition area of the 3V3 Match is called the "Battlefield".
 The Battlefield is a 5m x 5m area that contains the Starting Zones of the blue and red teams.